 - Nausea or vomiting

-To diagnose Crohn’s disease, your doctor will examine you and ask you questions.
-Give your doctor details about your symptoms and health history.
-Tell your doctor if anyone in your family has ever had IBD, because it may run in families.
+To diagnose Crohn’s disease, you will need to give your doctor details about your symptoms and health history.
+Tell your doctor if anyone in your family has ever had IBD, because it may be hereditary.

 You may have certain tests, including:

-- Endoscopy to look directly into your rectum or colon.
+- Endoscopy – This gives a direct look into your rectum or colon.
 A sample of tissue (biopsy) is sometimes taken for later study.
-This test uses a thin, flexible tube to take video pictures of your digestive tract.
+This test uses a thin, flexible tube to take video/pictures of your digestive tract.

-- Blood or stool tests to help rule out other problems.
+- Blood or stool tests – These tests rule out other problems.

-- CT scan to look for problems in your digestive tract.
-This test uses x-rays and computers to create images of your digestive tract.
+- CT scan – To look for problems in your digestive tract, his test uses x-rays and computers to create images of your digestive tract.

-While Crohn’s disease has no cure, the symptoms can be treated.
-Help manage your symptoms by following your doctor’s advice and watching what you eat.
+While Crohn’s disease currently has no cure, the symptoms can be treated.
+Help manage your symptoms by following your doctor’s advice and watching your diet.